teleprint-me/archive/docs/specs/04-Value-Averaging.md

         Time Period = 1 + 0 = 1

 7. Get Current Target.
-The Current Target for the first record is always the Principle Amount.
+The Current Target for the first record is always the Principal Amount.
 The rationale is to exclude the interest rate from the initial amount because there are no previous investments.
 The rest of the records evaluate the expression
-    `Principle Amount * Time Period * POW(Interest Rate, Time Period)` to calculate the Current Target in order to include the interest rate from the 2nd record forward on.
+    `Principal Amount * Time Period * POW(Interest Rate, Time Period)` to calculate the Current Target in order to include the interest rate from the 2nd record forward on.